The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 "For people who struggle to manage their finances in this way, the thinkbanking account could take care of it for them.
 You tell us about your regular monthly payments, and we make sure that money is put aside at the start of each month, so you can't accidentally spend it."

-You can learn more about the thinkmoney Personal Account here.
+You can learn more about the thinkmoney Managed Current Account here.